5 Spices to Boost Your Metabolism

 One of the main reasons many people struggle with weight loss is that there are so many reasons for weight gain.
 Each person is unique.
 Weight gain (and loss) is related to metabolism, hormone balance, nutrition, genetics, toxin exposure, and gut health.
 Stress, exercise, and sleep also play an essential role.

-Creating a plan for weight loss needs to be individualized.
+Creating a weight-loss plan needs to be individualized.
 Everyone’s body is different, and finding what works for you will require a good dose of curiosity and experimentation.
 When creating your weight loss plan, a few areas to consider are:

 GUT HEALTH: Inside your digestive system, trillions of bacteria support and interact with all kinds of processes in your body.
-A poor diet, heavy antibiotic use, and toxic overload can all lead to gut and bacteria damage.
-If you have frequent constipation, loose stools, bloating, or digestive pain, you may have imbalances in your digestive system that contribute to weight gain.
+A poor diet, heavy antibiotic use, and toxic overload can all lead to gut and bacterial damage.
+If you have frequent constipation, loose stools, bloating, or digestive pain, you may have digestive system imbalances that contribute to weight gain.
 Remember to get more fibre in vegetables, beans, and legumes.
-Take probiotic supplements, and get probiotics through fermented food.
+Take probiotic supplements and consume fermented foods.
 If you want to learn more about healing your gut, get on the list for the next Calm and Renew.

 METABOLIC STRESS: Did you know that too much exercise could lead to an inability to lose weight?
 When it’s stressed and not receiving enough nutrition, your body stores excess fat or glycogen.
-If you have hormone or immune issues, strong hunger or cravings, anxiety, or depression, you could have issues with your metabolism.
-Consider moderate exercise and stress-reducing activities like yin yoga or meditation.
+If you have hormone or immune issues, intense hunger or cravings, anxiety, or depression, you could have issues with your metabolism.
+Consider moderate exercise and stress-reducing activities, such as yin yoga or meditation.

-NUTRIENT DENSITY: Many weight loss plans are nutrient-poor and can contribute to a high-stress environment in the body, which actually leads to weight gain in the long term.
+NUTRIENT DENSITY: Many weight-loss plans are nutrient-poor and can create a high-stress environment in the body, which can lead to long-term weight gain.
 Think of adding in nutrient-dense foods and eliminating foods that could be causing inflammatory reactions.
-Consider joining Calm and Renew to learn more about creating a long-term health plan that’s right for you.
+Consider joining Calm and Renew to learn more about creating a long-term health plan tailored to you.

 HORMONAL HEALTH: The adrenal and thyroid glands, along with sex hormones like estrogen, play a vital role in energy, mood, metabolism, cravings, and blood sugar balance.
 Restoration practices, good sleep, and diet changes also play a role in balancing hormones.
-Consider reducing sugar, coffee, and alcohol and increasing your intake of healthy fats, protein, and vegetables.
+Consider reducing your intake of sugar, coffee, and alcohol, and increasing your intake of healthy fats, protein, and vegetables.

-With all that being said, there is a fun and easy way to support your body and your weight loss efforts.
+With all that said, there is a fun and easy way to support your body and your weight-loss efforts.

 Use more herbs and spices in your meals!
-First, use REAL food (that means no processed junk).
+First, use REAL food (no processed junk).
 Then, use the herbs below for an extra shot of digestion-supporting, anti-inflammatory, and metabolism-boosting flavour.

 Turmeric